nstanford5/ERC20/ERC20.md

 ```

 Next we'll create the `Map`s that hold balances and allowances for transfer.
 Then we'll set the `Deployer` balance to the token supply.

-As this DApp has been designed we will use the `balances` map as our database of ownership. //here oddly worded
+The `balances` map will be our database of ownership.

 ###### index.rsh
 ```js